Web-eWorks/microluxe20/src/markdown/microluxe20_handbook.md

 <!-- TODO: flesh these out, add 1st and 5th level abilities.
 Move class-specific abilities into their respective classes. -->

 **Mercenary:** The Jack-of-all-Trades of the galaxy, Mercenaries work for anyone who will hire them, and tend to have a very versatile skillset.
 They may use any type of armor and weapons.
-They gain +1 Physical and +1 Accuracy.

 **Officer:** Tactical and strategic leaders, Officers come from a wide variety of backgrounds, with the Council Navy being the most common.
 Officers may use Normal weapons and armor, and can use some types of Programs.
-They gain +2 Communication, +2 Program slots, a basic Deck implant, and Officer programs.
+They start with 2 Program slots, a basic Deck implant, and Officer programs.

 **Assassin:** Specialized killers, Assassins can infiltrate all layers of society in search of their target.
 Despite the name, Assassins handle much more than "simple" ice jobs; many find employment as espionage experts or data-runners.
 They may use Light ranged weapons and armor, and any melee weapons.
-They gain +2 Cunning.

 **Ranger:** Colonial Rangers make the unexplored reaches, vast forests, and high mountain peaks of unexplored planets their homes.
 Unparalleled snipers and survival experts, Rangers often find temporary employment as gunners aboard starships on their way from planet to planet.
 They may use Light melee weapons, all types of ranged weapons, and Normal armor.
-They gain +2 Accuracy.

 **Decker:** Rulers of the Grid, Deckers are nigh-omniscient anywhere there's an unsecured network.
 They may use Light weapons and armor, and can use all types of Programs.
-They gain +2 Knowledge, +5 Program slots, a basic Deck implant, and Decker programs.
+They start with 5 Program slots, a basic Deck implant, and Decker programs.

 **Psion:** Strange quirks of nature, Psions can twist and warp the very fabric of reality.
 Psions may only use Light weapons and armor, and can use Psionic Abilities.
-They gain +1 Knowledge and +1 Cunning.
-Synths may not be Psions.

-All classes receive 1 unallocated skill point to distribute as they wish.

 ## Stats & Saves